Ten Years Ago

 It was a dark night.
 All nights are dark, but there are some nights when the darkness takes on a substance of its own, when the blackened fabric of the nocturnal sky is knitted together into solid cloth once more, the holes of the stars and moon patched and repaired.
 This night was one of those, which did nothing to assuage the tribulations of the visitor who made his quiet way from the mainland to the Isle of Blood.
 It was not a trip that any made lightly, and even fewer returned.
 There was only one form of payment on the Isle of Blood.

 Mist stirred ahead, and the visitor stopped just before the gates of the temple and waited.
 There was no need for him to announce his presence: it would have been noted the moment he set foot from his boat.
-At length, a man-shaped figured in red robes stepped from the mist to stand just in front of the visitor.
-The visitor adjusted his grip on his walking stick nervously and the man in red robes examined him.
+Indeed, a man-shaped figure in red robes soon stepped from the mist to stand just in front of the visitor.
+The visitor adjusted his grip on his walking stick as the man in red robes examined him.
 The red robed man’s head was bald and bare and glistened slightly in the mist, and the robe was fastened at his throat with obsidian clasps that appeared to bite slightly into his pearly white skin.
 Peeking out from beneath the robes, a broad, black sword was just visible.

-“Welcome, Borivat, Advisor to the Prime of Merolate,” the red robed man said.
-His teeth had been filed to points, giving his voice a certain frothing quality.
+“Welcome, Borivat, Advisor to the Prime of Merolate,” the red robed man said, in a voice that seemed a perpetual grumble.
 “For what reason do you presume upon the…hospitality of our sanctuary?”

 The visitor, Borivat, bowed his head slightly.
 “I seek to lift a curse,” he said.

-The red robed man smiled.
-With his pointed teeth, it was terrifying.
-“The Prime’s newborn son has been cursed, so he turns now to the very magic he has prosecuted for his entire reign?”
+The red robed man smiled, but there was nothing joyous about the expression.
+“The Prime’s newly chosen successor has been cursed, so he turns now to the very magic he has prosecuted for his entire reign?”

 “No,” Borivat said, “the Prime does not seek this.
 He seeks the death of the witch who cast the curse, believing that will lift it.”